Jun-depo/capstone-kube-app-deployment/README.md

 2. Build docker image version 1 of the app, then deposit it at docker hub.

-* Dockerfile contains the info to build docker image.

 3. Deploy kubenetes service with version 1 of the docker image (tagged V1).

 4. Modify the flask app to build and deposit version 2 of the docker image (tagged V2).

 5. Use kubenetes services to perform rolling update with new version of the docker image.

-All the steps above were scripted inside Jenkinsfile which perform the tasks in stages.
+All the steps above were scripted inside Jenkinsfile which integrated the whole development and production processes.
+Jenkinsfile perform tasks as stages.
  I will discuss these stages in the following sections.

 ### Install Jenkins, awscli, blue ocean plugin etc